Liu He (politician): Early life and education

-Liu attended Beijing 101 Middle School for middle and high school, which a lot of elite Princelings studied here, such as Xi Jinping.
-He was sent down to Taonan, Jilin during the Cultural Revolution.
+Liu was sent down to Taonan, Jilin during the Cultural Revolution, where he worked in an agricultural commune.
 In 1970, he joined 82nd Group Army, and once became a deputy squad leader.
 He retired from army after three years, and was assigned to Beijing Radio Factory as a worker for another three years.
-He joined the CCP in December 1976.
+He joined the Chinese Communist Party (CCP) in December 1976.
 He received a Bachelor of Science in Industrial Economics and Management from Renmin University of China in 1983 and a Master of Science in Industrial Economics in 1986.
 He was a visiting scholar at Seton Hall University School of Business from 1992 to 1993.
 He received a Master of Public Administration from Harvard Kennedy School in 1995.
+Liu was also a founder of the Chinese Economists 50 Forum.